beejjorgensen/bgc/src/bgc_part_0150.md

 ## Hello, World!

 This is the canonical example of a C program.
-Everyone uses it:
+Everyone uses it.
+(Note that the numbers to the left are for reader reference only, and are not part of the source code.)

 ``` {.c .numberLines}
 /* Hello world program */